theace0296/BeatMapSynthesizer/README.md

 In addition to this GitHub repo (which contains a lot of exploratory and development code), a standalone executable program will be available for download and use on Mac OSX and Windows systems.
 If you are comfortable setting up a Python environment with conda, you can clone this repo, install the conda environment in `environment.yml`, and run the `beatmapsynth.py` script from the command line.
 Full instructions are given in the _Installation and Use_ section.

 ---

-## _Installation and Use_

-Download the latest release from the [Releases](https://github.com/theace0296/BeatMapSynthesizer/releases) tab.

-Run 'beat-map-synthesizer-win-version.exe', you will likely get a warning from Windows about it being from an unknown publisher.
-This is normal until Windows 'learns' that the file is unsafe.
-If you are particularly inclined, you may use a service such as [VirusTotal](https://www.virustotal.com/) to check the application file prior to running it.

-Once open, the only required step is to specify the file(s) you want to generate Beat Maps for.
-You may also select the difficulty and model to use for the generation.
-Lastly, you can change the output directory for the generated .ZIP file, by default this is the same as the directoy the application is in.

-After it finishes, a zip folder will appear in either the directory the application is in, or the directory you choose in the application.
-Unzip this folder, place it in the 'CustomMusic' folder in your Beat Saber system files, start Beat Saber, and find the map under Custom Music!

-That's it!
-Please enjoy and let me know how it works for you!
-If you encounter any bugs, feel free to submit an issue, or if you fix it yourself, submit a pull request!